My main goals are to:

 - [dataset] Whitmire, Amanda L. “Data and Code from: Variability in Academic Research Data Management Practices: Implications for Data Services Development from a Faculty Survey,” April 10, 2015. http://ir.library.oregonstate.edu/xmlui/handle/1957/55594.

 - Rolando, Lizzy, Jake Carlson, Patricia Hswe, Susan Wells Parham, Brian Westra, and Amanda L. Whitmire.
 “Data Management Plans as a Research Tool.”
 Bulletin of the American Society for Information Science and Technology 41, no. 5 (June 1, 2015): 43–45. doi:10.1002/bult.2015.1720410510.

 - Amanda L. Whitmire.
 “Thoughts on ‘eResearch’: A Scientist’s Perspective.”
 Journal of eScience Librarianship 2, no. 2 (2013). http://hdl.handle.net/1957/41062.

 More about me

 I grew up on the shores of Huntington Beach, CA, and my interest in marine biology goes back as far as I can remember.
 After spending most of my adult life studying and working in the marine sciences, I jumped ship and became a data specialist with the libraries at Oregon State University in 2012.
-Being at Stanford and the Hopkins Marine Station gives me the opportunity to combine my interests from both careers in a very special way, and I could not be any more thrilled.
+I came to Stanford and the Hopkins Marine Station in December 2015, and now have the opportunity to combine my interests from both careers in a very special way.
+I am thrilled!